CIT85/files/w4_css.md

 ### Markdown Note

 - Create `README.md` inside `w4_css`
+- Add heading: `# Week 4 - Chp 1 thru 51`
 - Add heading: `## What is cascading`
 - Write your understanding of cascading
-- Write and delete an inline style before committing
+- Code along and only delete an inline style before committing

 ✅ **COMMIT MESSAGE**: `"external, internal and inline styles"`